ballerina-attic/ballerina-www/website/two-column-pages/docs/learn.md

      <div class="clearfix"></div>
    <div class="col-sm-12 col-md-6 cTwoCol">
       <h3><a href="/learn/how-to-use-openapi-tools/">Developing Ballerina Service Using an OpenAPI Documentation</a></h3>
-      <p>This guide shows how to develop a restful API in Ballerina which is documented in an OpenAPI contract.</p>
+      <p>This guide shows how to develop a restful API in Ballerina, which is documented in an OpenAPI contract.</p>
    </div>
    <div class="col-sm-12 col-md-6 cTwoCol">
       <h3><a href="/learn/how-to-write-secure-ballerina-code/">Writing Secure Ballerina Code</a></h3>